CARIES DETECTOR TO REVEAL CARIES

 • Bright red is always soft, demineralized, and structurally worthless.
 It is mushy.
 Must go.

 • Pink is a lesser extent of demineralization.
 It feels harder to the operator using a slow speed round bur, or a spoon excavator.
 As caries is a progressive disease from initial acid dissolution to complete acid dissolution, there is a continuum of mineral density.
 There is no real clinical correspondence to the terms infected/affected.
-There is a continuum of mineral density.
+What is the reality? -a continuum of mineral density.

 Here are procedural rules that this writer recommends:

 1. Remove all red and pink when remote from the pulp.
-No pink gingival margins, no pink undermined cusp arms, no pink DEJs along box walls.
+No pink gingival margins, no pink undermined cusp arms, no pink mantle dentin along DEJs.
 With impunity, cleanse these areas 100%of caries.

 2. When in closer proximity to the pulp, accept that we must respond to what nature has created; if caries has progressed to exposure, no amount of tiptoeing will reverse that.

-Learn to deal with minimal tooth structure by developing better prep designs when tooth structure becomes lessened from ideal.
+Learn to deal with minimal tooth structure by developing better prep designs when tooth structure is not ideal.
 Learn to deal with the histological needs of pulp tissue in composite resin restoration by studying biocompatibility.
 See Pulp Protection and Biocompatibity

 Longitudinal studies on the efficacy of leaving caries are usually only short term and based on pedodontic and young adult populations.
 That excludes 75% of the population; to suggest we leave caries in older populations is without scientific proof.